L0n3F0x/KitsuRoad-Source-iOS/README.md

       2. Make it that instead of opening the open in your face it moves to the map tab.
  4. Make it so it retrieves traffic data when there's an "accident" present.
 (When there's an accident present, make it so it appears how much traffic there is.)

-As for energy consumption, it could vary from 10W to 20W as the "server" is just an old MacBook 5,2 (Mid-2009) with no battery with a 60W charger.
+As for energy consumption, it could vary from 10W to 20W* as the "server" is just an old MacBook 5,2 (Mid-2009) with no battery with a 60W charger.
 And from energy transformation, it transforms energy to heat as the processor get hot.
+*Based on calculations from the 25W “Idle” set by Intel, as it runs almost nothing at the time of use, it could use less than the “Idle” energy

 **There's no way to define physical characteristics of this project, as it is something that is totally made digitally, which that's why we can't tell stuff like Distances, Displacement, Velocity and Application of Force.**